BruhdaDhruba/Snakeshooter-for-IS1200-/README.md

 ### Making & Installation
-*Note: the game is made specifically to be run on the pic32 Microcontroller with UNO32 Basic I/O Shield*
+*NOTE: the game is made specifically to be run on the pic32 Microcontroller with UNO32 Basic I/O Shield*

 To compile the code, you need the following:
 * The files (simply download the zip by clicking on code and "Download ZIP")